cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 produce IDPF shares with two controlled non-zero nodes.

-This is not an issue for running heavy hitters, since (1) each node in the prefix tree is a child of a previously traversed node, (2) the secure sketch would detect double voting at every level of the prefix tree, and (3) the IDPF is extractable at the last level of the tree.
+This is not an issue for running heavy hitters, since (1) each node in the prefix tree is a child of a previously traversed node, (2) the arithmetic sketch would detect double voting at every level of the prefix tree, and (3) the IDPF is extractable at the last level of the tree.
 However, the lack of extractability at intermediate levels may result in attacks on the robustness